-For combat support, as well as non-combatant evacuation and other humanitarian missions, LHDs have hospital facilities second only to the Navy's hospital ships, including six fully-equipped medical operating rooms, and hospital facilities capable of caring for as many as 600 patients.
+For combat support, as well as non-combatant evacuation and other humanitarian missions, LHDs have hospital facilities second only to the Navy's hospital ships, including four fully-equipped medical operating rooms, and hospital facilities capable of caring for as many as 600 patients.

 BATAAN is 844 feet long, with a beam of 106 feet.
 Her well deck is 267 feet long and capable of holding three LCACs.
 Two steam propulsion plants, developing a combined 70,000 horsepower, drive the 40,500-ton ship in excess of 20 knots.
 The ship's living areas can accommodate approximately 3,200 crewmembers and embarked troops.

-Bataan has had a busy last several years.
 In 2005, BATAAN was called upon to support Joint Task Force Katrina search, rescue and relief efforts in the New Orleans, La., and Gulfport and Biloxi, Miss., areas.
 BATAAN was the first Navy ship on scene Aug.
 30, after Katrina, a category-4 hurricane, made landfall the previous day.
 BATAAN spent 19 days supporting the relief efforts by moving more than 1,600 people to safety and delivering more than 160,000 pounds of supplies to the Gulf Coast states.

-BATAAN made regularly scheduled deployments to the U.S. 5th and 6th Fleet Areas of Responsibilities in 2007 and 2009 to support Maritime Security Operations.
+BATAAN made regularly scheduled deployments to the U.S. 5th and 6th Fleet Areas of Responsibilities in 2007 and 2009 to support maritime security operations.